filamentgroup/Responsive-Images/README.md

 			}
 		};
 	</script>

+Make sure you add a `width` attribute to the image which matches the real width of the image in pixels.

+### Browser support
+To support IE 6/7, you must also include a `data-width` attribute the value of which should match the `width` attribute.
+If you do not so this, these browsers will receive the low src image.

 ### Non-Javascript Browsers
-Non-javascript enabled/supporting browsers/devices will currently receive the image referenced in the image src attribute.
+Non-javascript enabled/supporting browsers/devices will receive the low src image.